watty62/100-days-of-code/log.md

 * [FAQ](FAQ.md)
 * [Resources](resources.md)

+### Day 24: 2017-Jan-25
+**Today's Progress** New file - album_lister.py now working.
+Has test and non-test modes.
+It will run through fie structure, identify folders, pull out the artist and album name, apply Title Case, create a list of Tuples , order that and write that out to a TSV file.
+Rough round the edges with redundant code.
+Runs slowly.
+But works.

+**Thoughts** A work in progress.

 ### Day 23: 2017-Jan-24
 **Today's Progress** Decided to go back to scratch on the MP3 logger.
 I need to separate out various separate tasks.
 1. Create an artist / album index which I can access from afar (when checking if I have *that* album or not).
 2. Check for missing folder.jpg's in every album folder.
 3. Check the ID3 tags in every music file - are they complete and are they correct.
 (And establish a way as automatedly as possible to fix 2 & 3).
 Started to recode (1) - almost finished.